Monday, April 10, 2023

 In the nearby grassland, early bloomers rise just an inch or three from the ground.
 Here: the rare Prairie Violet (note blue flowers and deeply cut leaves) and the five-petaled Violet Wood Sorrel, a rare plant of of fine woodlands, savannas, and prairies.

-May 7 - in the woods
+May 7 - back in the woods

 Blooming: Bellwort (yellow) and Large White Trillium.